-- The complainant may wish to take an audio recording of meetings, including a recording of the Review Meeting where governors have agreed to a face-to-face review.
-It should be made clear to complainants that audio recordings are not permitted without the prior consent of everyone who would be present.
+- The complainant may wish to take an audio recording of meetings.
+It should be made clear to complainants that audio recordings are not permitted without the prior consent of everyone who is present.
 Audio recordings change the character of a meeting and usually increase tension between the parties.
-Participants in meetings should be aware that modern technology facilitates concealed recording. - The clerk should record any action points, and decisions, and the reasons for them, should be recorded in a brief and self-explanatory way and these records should be accessible to the complainant if requested.
-There is no reason why the complainant should not make notes during the meeting if s/he wishes. - There should be an emphasis on confidentiality of record keeping.
+Participants in meetings should be aware that modern technology facilitates concealed recording. - The clerk should record any action points, and decisions, and the reasons for them, should be recorded in a brief and self-explanatory way.
+These records should be accessible to the complainant if requested.
+There is no reason why the complainant should not make notes during the meeting if s/he wishes. - Correspondence, statements and records relating to individual complaints will be kept confidential.
 No one should share a complaint beyond those who have a role in handling it.
 In particular, any disciplinary action that might follow the investigation of a complaint is a matter of employment law for employees and of conduct for governors and volunteers.
-Such action will not be revealed to the complainant.
-Individuals have certain rights under the Data Protection Act to see their personal data, including records about therm.
+Subsequent action will not be revealed to the complainant.
+Individuals have certain rights under the Data Protection Act to see their personal data, including records about them. - A written record will be kept of all complaints made about the school, along with details of whether they resolved following a formal procedure, or progression to a panel hearing. - The school will record the actions it takes as a result of complaints (regardless of whether they are upheld.

 What if the Chair of Governors considers the complaint to be vexatious?
-These would be cases where the person concerned persists unreasonably with complaints, or who deliberately seeks to make life difficult for school leaders/governors rather than genuinely to resolve the complaint.
-The LA has guidance to support Headteachers and governors contained within the Schools' Persistent Complaints Policy.
-This is a difficult area, particularly where harassment might be disguised as complaint, and it is recommended that the Chair discuss this with the LA's Education Adviser.
+These would be cases where the complainant persists unreasonably with complaints, or who deliberately seeks to make life difficult for school leaders/governors, rather than genuinely trying to resolve the complaint.
+The school should refer to the Managing Serial and Unreasonable Complaints Policy.
+This is a difficult area, particularly where harassment might be disguised as complaint, and it is recommended that the Chair discuss this with the LA's Leadership Adviser before taking an action.